-- between what she does and organizational success.
-This is a contribution to the communication of what the unit and the organization are all about, and how organizational goals cascade down to the unit and the individual employee.
+- 15. Organizational goals are made clear.
+The goals of the unit and the organization are made clear, and the employee understands the link between what she does and organizational success.
+This is a contribution to the communication of what the unit and the organization are all about and how organizational goals cascade down to the unit and the individual employee.
 Performance management systems can help improve employee acceptance of these wider goals (i.e., unit and organizational levels). - 16.
 There is better protection from lawsuits.
-Data collected through performance management systems can help document compliance with regulations (e.g., equal treatment of all employees, regardless of sex or ethnic background).
-When performance management systems are not in place, arbitrary performance evaluations are more likely, resulting in an increased exposure to litigation for the organization. - 17.
+Data collected through performance management systems can help document compliance with regulations (e.g., equal treatment of all employees regardless of sex or ethnic background).
+When performance management systems are not in place, arbitrary performance evaluations are more likely, resulting in increased exposure to litigation for the organization. - 17.
 Organizational change is facilitated.
 Performance management systems can be a useful tool to drive organizational change.
 For example, assume an organization decides to change its culture to give top priority to product quality and customer service.
-Once this new organizational direction is established, performance management is used to align goals and objectives of the organization with those of individuals to make change possible.
+Once this new organizational direction is established, performance management is used to align the goals and objectives of the organization with those of individuals to make change possible.
 Employees are provided training in the necessary skills and are also rewarded for improved performance so that they have both the knowledge and motivation to improve product quality and customer service.
-This is precisely what IBM did in the 1980s, when it wanted to switch focus to customer satisfaction: the performance evaluation of every member in the organization was based, to some extent, on customer satisfaction ratings, regardless of function (i.e., accounting, programming, manufacturing, etc.).
-For IBM, as well as numerous other organizations, performance management provides tools and motivation for individuals to change, which, in turn, helps drive organizational change.
-In short, performance management systems are likely to produce changes in the culture of the organization, and therefore, the consequences of such cultural changes should be considered carefully before implementing the system.
-As noted by Randy Pennington, president of Pennington Performance Group, "The truth is that the culture change is driven by a change in performance.
+This is precisely what IBM did in the 1980s when it wanted to switch focus to customer satisfaction: the performance evaluation of every member in the organization was based, to some extent, on customer satisfaction ratings regardless of function (i.e., accounting, programming, manufacturing, etc.).
+35 For IBM, as well as numerous other organizations, performance management provides tools and motivation for individuals to change, which, in turn, helps drive organizational change.
+In short, performance management systems are likely to produce changes in the culture of the organization and, therefore, the consequences of such cultural changes should be considered carefully before implementing the system.36 As noted by Randy Pennington, president of Pennington Performance Group, "The truth is that the culture change is driven by a change in performance.
 An organization's culture cannot be installed.
 It can be guided and influenced by policies, practices, skills, and procedures that are implemented and reinforced.
-The only way to change the culture is to change the way individuals perform on a daily basis."
+The only way to change the culture is to change the way individuals perform on a daily basis."37

-Table 1-2 lists the 17 contributions made by performance management systems.
+Table 1.2 lists the 17 contributions made by performance management systems.
 Recall Sally's situation earlier in the chapter.
-Which of the contributions included in Table 1-2 result from the system implemented at Sally's organization?
+Which of the contributions included in Table 1.2 result from the system implemented at Sally's organization?
 For example, are Sally's employees more motivated to perform as a consequence of implementing their "performance management" system?
 Is their self-esteem increased?
 What about Sally's insight and understanding of her employees' contributions to the organization?
 Is Sally's organization now better protected in the face of potential litigation?
-Unfortunately, the system implemented at Sally's organization is not a true performance management system, but simply an administrative nuisance.
+Unfortunately, the system implemented at Sally's organization is not a true performance management system but simply an administrative nuisance.
 Consequently, many, if not most, of the potential contributions of the performance management system are not realized.
-In fact, poorly implemented systems, as in the case of Sally's organization, not only do not make positive contributions, but instead can be very dangerous because of their several negative outcomes.
-Let us consider those next.
+In fact, poorly implemented systems, as in the case of Sally's organization, not only do not make positive contributions but also can be very dangerous because of their several negative outcomes.
+Let's consider those next.

-TABLE 1-2

-Contributions of Performance Management Systems
+TABLE 1.2 • Contributions of Performance Management Systems